D-D-Aditya/Samarthan-Gateway/README.md

     // Rules for the 'causes' collection
     match /causes/{causeId} {
-      // Anyone can read the causes.
-      allow read: if true;
+      // Anyone can read the causes to see them on the page. allow read: if true;

-      // Only a logged-in admin can create, delete, or update a cause. allow create, delete, update: if request.auth != null;
+      // Only a logged-in admin can create or delete a cause. allow create, delete: if request.auth != null;

+      // Allow updates under two conditions:
+      allow update: if
+        // 1.
+The user is a logged-in admin (can change anything). request.auth != null ||
+        // 2.
+OR the user is public and is ONLY incrementing the raisedAmount.
+        (
+          request.auth == null &&
+          request.resource.data.raisedAmount > resource.data.raisedAmount &&
+          request.resource.data.title == resource.data.title &&
+          request.resource.data.description == resource.data.description &&
+          request.resource.data.goalAmount == resource.data.goalAmount &&
+          request.resource.data.isActive == resource.data.isActive
+        );
     }

     // Rules for the 'donations' collection